Andrew920528/CS6675-internet-hw1/README.md

 # Setup

 Please download Nutch from (https://nutch.apache.org/download/), extract the files and name it as "nutch".
+Make sure your java environment is set to Java 11.

 For python, `pip install` missing packages as needed.

 # Deliverables

-1. `README.md` and executable code (follow the steps below to run the crawler & analysis) You can find the github repo here:
+1. `README.md` and executable code (follow the steps below to run the crawler & analysis) You can find the github repo here: (https://github.com/Andrew920528/CS6675-internet-hw1)
 2. Screenshots: Please find them in the `screenshots` folder
 3. Crawl Statistics: Please find the `crawl_analysis.pdf` in output folder, or manually run `crawl_analysis.py`
 4. Reflection and discussion.
 Please find it in a separate hw submission.
 A copy of it is saved as `reflection.pdf` in this repo.